In this article, we are going to discuss Trekking in Nepal in August!

 During August, you can trek in the rain shadow areas in the north of the Himalayas.
-This area includes Mustang, Upper Manang (Annapurna and Nar Phu region) and Dolpo.
-Different trekking regions such as Mustang region and Dolpo region can be perfect for trekking in August because of the less rain.
+This area includes Mustang, Upper Manang (Annapurna and Nar Phu region), and Dolpo.
+Different trekking regions such as the Mustang region and the Dolpo region can be perfect for trekking in August because of the less rain.

 Mustang and Dolpo trekking regions are restricted trekking areas of Nepal.
 You will need special permits to enter these trekking regions.

 - Weather Conditions while Trekking in Nepal in August

 - Trekking in Nepal in August: Highlights

 - Trekking in Nepal in August: Upper Mustang Trek

 - Trekking in Nepal in August: Packing List

 - Useful Tips for Trekking in Nepal in August

 - Conclusion – Trekking in Nepal in August

 - Note: Trekking in Nepal in August